Writing a Nursing Cover Letter (Everything You Need to Know)

 - Lastly, talk about how much you want the job—eloquently, of course, NO desperation!

-Example: “Working at XYZ hospital has been a dream of mine for some time, and I’m sure I will continue to build on the skills I have already learned in school while working on the unit among the amazing nurse educators and preceptors that make this institution great!”
+Example: “Working at XYZ hospital has been a dream of mine for some time, and I’m sure I will continue to build on the skills and experience I have already come across in school while working on the unit among the amazing nurse educators and preceptors that make this institution great!”

 Example Cover Letter Narrative